VenusY/frontend-mentor-expenses-chart/README.md

 - See hover states for all interactive elements on the page
 - **Bonus**: Use the JSON data file provided to dynamically size the bars on the chart

+One thing to note before looking at the solution: Instead of using the different colour bar to show which day it currently is, I decided to use this to show which day had the highest amount of spending as I thought this was a more useful function.

 ## Built with

 - Semantic HTML5 markup